appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-elasticsearch.md

 }
 ```

+Above, the record with its `id` is selected from a Table widget called `UsersTable` and updated with input from a Form widget.

 This performs a partial update, where the properties you supply are added to the document; you don't need to add ones that have not changed.

 ### Delete a document

 A single document can be deleted using its `id` within an index using the `DELETE` method.
-Below, the record with its `id` is selected from a Table widget called `UsersTable`:

 ```javascript
 // Path
 /users/_doc/{{ UsersTable.selectedRow.id }}
 ```

+Above, the record with its `id` is selected from a Table widget called `UsersTable`.

 ## See also